-Master of Science in Clinical Nutrition
+Master of Science in Human Nutrition

-Students in the program take graduate coursework in biostatistics, physiology, medical ethics, the nutrition-focused physical exam and advanced metabolism of macro and micronutrients.
-Working under the guidance of a faculty mentor, each student completes a novel research project, analyzes the data collected from the project and presents the results of his/her project both in written and oral thesis defense formats.Application Information
+Students in the program take graduate coursework in biostatistics, physiology, medical ethics, nutrition physical examination, and advanced metabolism of macro and micronutrients.
+Working under the guidance of a faculty mentor, each student completes a novel research project, analyzes the data collected from the project, and presents the results of his/her project both in written and oral thesis defense formats.Application Information